 Dealing with partners, especially private equity investors is not an easy task.
 However, doing this the right way will ensure the continuous flow of support for the business.

-More detailed information and useful advice can be found at http://www.funded.com Created by Mark Favre, it offers expertise and assistance with developing and funding your concept, including a private forum for queries and discussions.
-If you need access to investors and funding providers, please do check our website.http://www.funded.com
+More detailed information and useful advice can be found at Funded.com. it offers expertise and assistance with developing and funding your concept.
+If you need to access a network of angel investors or business plans for start-up funding visit Funded.com